Art Jakarta: Chronology

-Arario Gallery from South Korea, Mizuma Gallery from Japan, Galerie Ovo from Taiwan along with local galleries such as Nadi Gallery, Semarang Gallery and Can’s Gallery.
+Arario Gallery from South Korea, Mizuma Gallery from Japan, Galerie Ovo from Taiwan along with local galleries such as Nadi Gallery, Semarang Gallery and Can's Gallery.
 Other than galleries and auction houses, Philips Asia displayed artworks, watches and jewelry.

+Since 2024, Art Jakarta has found a new home at JIExpo, hosting more local and international galleries at a bigger space.
+In 2025, 75 galleries from 16 countries participated, marking the fair's biggest number of participants to date.
+This edition featured Korea Focus, showcasing 12 Korean galleries in collaboration with the Korean Ministry of Culture, Sports and Tourism, and the Korea Arts Management Service, and was attended by first-time participants, which were Artinformal Gallery, EDSU House, Esther Schipper, Kaikai Kiki Gallery, and Nan Ke Gallery.